markup-theme/markup-theme/markup_rst/source/rst.rst

 .. format-content-links-external-start

-Ideally, external links should just be the full URL: http://www.yoursite.com, for example.
+Ideally, external links should just be the full URL: http://www.yoursite.com.

 In some cases the external URL is too big and/or you want to embed the external link naturally within a sentence: